dfaerch/lcd/README.md

 # lcd - Locate Change Dir

+Fast directory changer using "locate".

-Program that uses the "locate" command and some cleverness, to find the directory the user wants to "cd" to.
+This is a program that uses the "locate" command and some cleverness, to find the directory the user wants to "cd" to.
 Simply search by running the command with one or more (ordered) string arguments to look for in the path.

 Examples
 --------